Capnode/Algoloop/readme.md

 =========

 ## Introduction ##
-Algoloop is an open-source algorithmic desktop trading platform based on QuantConnect Lean trading engine.
+Algoloop is an open-source algorithmic trading application with the goal to be the best Windows desktop frontend to QuantConnect Lean trading engine.
 - Local live execution with multiple brokerages
 - Local algorithm backtest execution
-- Algorithms in C# and Python
+- Algorithms in C#
 - Algorithm optimization
 - Market data from multiple providers
 - Windows WPF user interface